 Help End Marijuana Prohibition

 VOTE 1 HEMP – The protest vote to re-legalise home-grown Cannabis.
-Look for HEMP on the Senate ballot paper at the federal election on Saturday the 18th of May 2019.
+Look for the leaf on the Senate Ballot Paper at the federal election on Saturday the 18th of May 2019.

 The HEMP Party appreciates your donation for candidate nomination fees and campaign funding.